AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/04-NeuralNetwork/04-chapter1.markdown

  	self assert: result closeTo: #(0.037000501309787576 0.9051275824569505 0.9815269659126287)
 ```

+The method `testBasic` create a new neuron layer, composed of 3 neurons, each having 4 weights and 1 bias.
+The weights and biases are initialized using the random number generator `r`.

-We can also test a chain of layers:
+We can also build up a chain of layers and see how they perform:
 ```Smalltalk
 NeuronLayerTest>>testOutputLayer
 	| nl1 nl2 result random |